luma/generator-tok/README.md

 ### What does it do for me?

 It will generate apps with the following:
+* es6 support via Babel
 * create a new (local) git repo in the cwd
 * linting and code style checking via [ESLint](http://eslint.org/)
+* a task to generate TODO.md and todo.json files
 * tasks via [Gulp](http://gulpjs.com/)
 * testing via [Jasmine](http://jasmine.github.io/)
 * code coverage via [Istanbul](https://gotwarlost.github.io/istanbul/)